rajrana404/DatabaseClassProjects/README.md

-# DatabaseClassProjects
+# CollegeClassScheduleDatabase
-SQL Queries, ERD Diagrams and other deliverables from the Database Class
+Developed an ERD and created a database for the provided college class schedule data